 - sweetener, optional

-Add all ingredients to a high powered blender in order listed (sweetener is optional); process until completely blended.
+- Add all ingredients to a high-powered blender in the order listed (sweetener is optional); process until completely blended.

 - If using a sweetener, I recommend using honey because honey’s antioxidant and antibacterial properties help improve the digestive system and boost immunity.
 If using honey, blend it with the rest of the ingredients.